 Situated in the heart of historic Old Town Manassas, Trinity Church was originally founded as Dentigen Parish in 1745.
 The parish changed its name to Trinity Church in 1872.
 The present building dates from 1922.

-The new Allen Heritage console controls 58 digital stops and 10 ranks of brand new Reuter pipework, comprising a full Great principal chorus, plus an 8' trumpet and a pedal stop.
+The new Allen console controls 58 digital stops and 10 ranks of brand new Reuter pipework, comprising a full Great principal chorus, plus an 8' trumpet and a pedal stop.
 The instrument also features Allen's Interlaced Audio™, Allen Vista™ and "add digital" and "substitute digital" options.

 The installation was an installation challenge because of the need to reposition an existing interior window backlit by LEDs.
 The window was moved forward to the front of the case and speakers were installed behind it.